vaibhav-sarkale/vaibhav-sarkale.github.io/ai.md

 This section is work in progress

 ## Exposures
-This section is work in progress
+This section is work in progress.